jamesmatuk/NeMO-FFA/paper_replication/README.txt

   nu_sensitivity_study.R - This script replicates the simulation experiment performed in Appendix C.

-  wb_growth_model.txt - This is a WinBUGS model file that is called within the fpca_growth_simulation.R script.
+  wb_growth_model.txt - This is a WinBUGS model file that is called within the ffa_growth_simulation.R script.

-  wb_model.txt - This is a WinBUGS model file that is called within the fpca_simulation.R script.
+  wb_model.txt - This is a WinBUGS model file that is called within the ffa_simulation.R script.

-  wb_reg_model.txt - This is a WinBUGS model file that is called within the fpca_reg_simulation.R script.
+  wb_reg_model.txt - This is a WinBUGS model file that is called within the ffa_reg_simulation.R script.

  workflow: To succesfully run the code in this directory, the directory will need to be the current working directory in the user's R session.

-The scripts bfpca_simulation.R, fpca_reg_simulation.R, and fpca_simulation.R can all be ran to replicate the results in section 4.2, 4.3, and 4.1 of the main paper respecively.
-The script fpca_growth_simulation.R can be ran to replicate the results in Appendix E. Each script begins with generating replicates of simulated datasets, fitting competing models on the same generated dataset, and concluding with illustrating the performance othe competing methods.
+The scripts bffa_simulation.R, ffa_reg_simulation.R, and ffa_simulation.R can all be ran to replicate the results in section 4.2, 4.3, and 4.1 of the main paper respecively.
+The script ffa_growth_simulation.R can be ran to replicate the results in Appendix E. Each script begins with generating replicates of simulated datasets, fitting competing models on the same generated dataset, and concluding with illustrating the performance othe competing methods.
 A user can select whether they want to replicate the simulation experiment in a